Refunds and changing your ticket

 We’ll then offer you the difference between that amount and how much you paid for your season ticket.

-You’ll have to pay a £10 admin fee and wait up to 28 days to get the refund.
+You’ll have to pay a £10 admin fee and refunds can take up to 28 days to process.

 If you’re sick and can’t travel